JManch/nixos/README.md

 ## Structure

 All system and Home Manager modules are stored under the `modules` directory.
-NixOS options are used heavily to enable, disable, or modify modules on each host.
+Options are used heavily to enable, disable, or modify modules on each host.
 Each host has two entry points for module configuration:
 `hosts/<hostname>/default.nix` for system configuration and `home/<hostname>.nix` for Home Manager configuration.

 Modules are split into categories using directories.
-Each directory contains a `default.nix` file.
-This file defines all options for modules in that category.
-The benefits of this are that (1) modules avoid an extra layer of nesting for `config = {}` and (2), `default.nix` serves as a convenient location to view all available options.
+Each directory contains a `default.nix` file which defines all options for modules in that category.
+The benefits of this are that (1), modules avoid an extra layer of nesting for `config = {}` and (2), `default.nix` serves as a convenient location to view all options in a category.

 ## Deployment